 NYC Restaurant Week® Basics

-NYC Restaurant Week Winter 2019 runs from January 21 through February 8.
+NYC Restaurant Week Summer 2019 runs from July 22 through August 16.
 To book your table, visit the official NYC Restaurant Week page, the only place to find a comprehensive list of NYC Restaurant Week menus.
 Browse by neighborhood, cuisine, meal (lunch or dinner), or search for your favorite restaurant.
 Make your reservation today!

 Tips for NYC Restaurant Week